 There are literally thousands of solutions in the world that are in some way described as ERP by their authors.
 I will try to offer a classification and discuss some of the key players and the levels that these solutions form.
 In general there are big differences between the various solutions so when you see an ERP in the name of a product, that is not a guarantee of quality and features by itself.

 There are many obvious features about ERP systems that you can see on demos, on websites, webcasts, etc. However a variety of features, which are really important for your project, may end up completely unnoticed.
-This lecture focusses on such topics, including:
+This lecture focuses on such topics, including:

 This lecture focuses on the various ways you can deploy your sustem.
 In today's world people think everything should be in the cloud and there is logic to this idea.
 However ERP systems are still largely implemented internally, the lecture also covers why that is the case.